chaoss/grimoirelab-perceval/README.md

     jenkins          Fetch builds from a Jenkins server jira             Fetch issues from JIRA issue tracker mbox             Fetch messages from MBox files
-    pipermail        Fetch messages from a Pipermail archiver stackexchange    Fetch questions from StackExchange sites
+    mediawiki        Fetch pages and revisions from a MediaWiki site pipermail        Fetch messages from a Pipermail archiver stackexchange    Fetch questions from StackExchange sites
     supybot          Fetch messages from Supybot log files